 Claude Arkell, the grandson of the founder, passed away in 2007 after 50 years at the Brewery.
 Today it is owned and run by James Arkell.
 Some of the neighbouring land is owned by the family and, until the mid-1960s, it provided barley for use in the brewing process.
 However, since that time malt has been supplied by Norfolk maltings together with hops obtained locally from Worcestershire.

 Today the Millhouse is still there in splendid condition and operates as part of the Brewery.
 Even the mill wheel is still used to drive small pumps and machines.
 The end product, Donnington's traditional beers, are still produced by much the same recipe that has always been in use.
 The basic requirement, that is water or, in brewing terms "liquor", is drawn from a strong spring beside the mill pond and has proved to be satisfactory for use in the brewing process in its natural state.

-Two regular draught beers are brewed; 'BB' 3.6% abv and 'SBA' 4.4% abv Double Donn is also a regular bottled beer.
-Special ales are now occasionally brewed; Founders Ale, Diamond Queen and Donnington Gold.
-Of the Brewery itself, the setting and the architecture can only be described as idyllic, with beautiful Cotswold buildings, carefully tended lawns and paths leading down to the mill pond at the head of which is a Trout Farm.
+Of the Brewery itself, the setting and the architecture can only be described as idyllic, with beautiful Cotswold buildings, carefully tended lawns and paths leading down to the mill pond.

 Donnington Brewery brews real ale in the heart of the Cotswolds and maintains 19 inns in arguably the country’s ideal location.
 For many, the name of Donnington means more than good beer; it’s a whole way of life.